agoose77/notes/nuclear/radiation/heavy-charged-particles.md

 $$
 B\approx Z\ln\left(\frac{2m_0v^2}{I}\right)\,.
 $$
-**(a)** remains valid for many types of charged particles _proivded that $v$ remains large with respect to the velocities of the orbital electrons_ of the absorber atoms.
+**(a)** remains valid for many types of charged particles _provided that $v$ remains large with respect to the velocities of the orbital electrons_ of the absorber atoms.

 Given that $B$ varies slowly with $v$ (besides the last term), it can be seen that **(a)** varies roughly as $\frac{1}{v^2}$, i.e. $\frac{1}{E}$.
 This may be heuristically explained by noting that for large $v$, the particle spends a small amount of time in the vicinity of any electron, and so the impulse (and hence energy transfer) is small.
 In addition, **(a)** depends upon $z^2$, and so _particles with greater charges have greater specific energy loss_.